Elijah Lagat: Politics

 Prior to the 2002 general elections, Lagat was persuaded by his friends to vie for the Emgwen Constituency parliamentary seats.
 After initial resistance, Lagat agreed and vied for the seat on KANU ticket.
 He lost, however, to Stephen Kipkiyeny Tarus who represented the victorious NARC coalition.
 After the elections, Lagat continued his athletics career.

 At the 2007 parliamentary elections, Lagat successfully vied for Emgwen Constituency parliamentary seat on ODM ticket, beating Tarus, who now represented the PNU party.

 Education

-He has a degree in History from University of Eastern Africa, Baraton, and a degree for an MBA in Strategic Management at Africa Nazarene University.
+Lagat had a degree in history from University of Eastern Africa, Baraton, and a degree for an MBA in Strategic Management at Africa Nazarene University.

-Personal life
+Personal life and death

-Lagat is a member of the Seventh-day Adventist Church.
+Lagat was a member of the Seventh-day Adventist Church.
+He died after a short illness at the Eldoret Hospital, on 29 September 2025, at the age of 59.